bryan-lunt/SupercomputerSuperFamilyTree/RUNNING.md

 ========

 To create custom groups, in the directory that you will run SFT in, you must create a file named "groups.txt" that lists group membership.
-Each line of this file has the following format:
+Each line of this file has the following format (without leading indentation):

 		<sequence name> <group name>